TylerBarnes/wordsby/about.md

 # Wordsby (ALPHA)

+Wordsby is a meta-framework for Gatsbyjs.
+It is an opinionated way for building Gatsby/WordPress sites in order to fill in some of the missing holes between Gatsby and WordPress.

 The goal of this project is to make it as easy as possible for WP web shops to switch from WordPress development to Gatsby development with absolutely no compromises.
 I built this so I could migrate the WP webshop I work at to full Gatsby/React as there were originally too many compromises for us to use Gatsby.

 ## Main Features